IamNotBrianZ/Modern-Industrialization-Refreshed/readme.md

 ## Issues

 Some blocks in MI don't exist in GTM
-I'll re-color some already existing in GTM to fix that
+I'll re-color some already existing textures in GTM to fix that

 I don't know how to get emissive textures to work